Council Members

 Meet your appointed Council

-The budget, policies, and allocations for the California Arts Council’s local assistance grantmaking are set by a policy Council consisting of 11 Council Members; one appointed by the Senate, one by the Assembly, and nine by the Governor.
+The programmatic policies and allocations for the California Arts Council’s local assistance grantmaking are set by a policy Council consisting of 11 Council Members; one appointed by the Senate, one by the Assembly, and nine by the Governor.
 The members serve terms of either two, three, or four years.
 Gubernatorial appointees are subject to Senate confirmation and are not reappointed more than once.
 The Council is led by a Chair and Vice Chair, as elected by the Council.

 Click here to download the Council Bylaws (PDF).